DavisChappins/AZTurnpoints/README.md

 ## How to download AZTurnpoints2021.cup?
-Peroidic releases will occur, downloadable on the right side of the page under "Releases" Or, you can click Code in the green box at the top right corner and then download zip
+Peroidic releases will occur, downloadable on the right side of the page under "Releases"

 ## How do I see what has changed?
 1) Click on AZTurnpoints2021.cup